Economic Hardship Employment Authorization for F-1 Students

 Who is eligible for Economic Hardship Employment Authorization?

-To be eligible for Economic Hardship employment authorization, you must document that:
+To qualify for Economic Hardship Employment Authorization for F-1 students, you must show that:

-• You are experiencing economic hardship based on unforeseen circumstances (see below) that arose after you obtained F-1 status.
+• You are experiencing unforeseen financial hardship that arose after obtaining F-1 status.

-• You are currently in good academic standing and are carrying a full course load.
+• You are currently in good academic standing and enrolled full-time.

-• Acceptance of employment will not interfere with your full-time study.
+• Working off-campus will not interfere with your full-time studies.

 • Loss of financial aid or on-campus employment resulting from circumstances beyond the student’s control